Professional Studies & Special Programs

 The dynamic program draws upon the artistic integrity and professional reputations of Bobbi Brown and Emerson College, a leading institution of higher education devoted to communication and the arts.

 Designed for students at all levels, the program offers one-week long intensive professional non-credit courses during the summer.
+Students who successfully complete both courses will receive a Certificate of Achievement from the program.
 All sessions take place on Emerson College’s Boston campus.

 Schedule and Course Descriptions